cholasimmons/FurrBuddies/README.md

 ## About this App

-Furr Buddies is a fully responsive cross-platform web app that focuses on the wellbeing of Pet's.
-It helps Pet Owners manage their Dogs, Cats, Birds, and any other Pet they may own.
+Furr Buddies is a fully responsive cross-platform web app that focuses on the wellbeing of Pets.
+It helps Pet Owners manage their Dogs, Cats, Birds, and any other domestic animals they may own.

-Before registering for a free account, Users have the ability to browse around the app and view segmented bits of information like seeing what Clinics are available.
+Before registering for a free account, Users have the ability to browse around the app and view certain information such as what Clinics or Playzones are available.

 Upon creating a new account and signing in, User's can search for available Veterinarians (Clinics) in their area and browse their business page for contact details, location, working hours and other useful data.